w3c-webmob/w3c-webmob-website/Overview.md

 started under the W3C [Closing the Gap with Native](http://www.w3.org/wiki/Closing_the_gap_with_native) Headlight Project and to take on maintenance of  [Standards for Web Applications on Mobile](http://www.w3.org/2012/05/mobile-web-app-state/).

-The group's existence reflects a feeling that while there are and will continue to be classes of application that are best implemented using "native technology".
-Native Applications are implemented using specific technology directly targeted at specific vendors' hardware, platform and distribution mechanisms.

-However, it is also felt that Web technology is a natural way to implement many applications that today are widely implemented using native technology.
-The reasons for this are various.
+Web technology is a natural way to implement many applications that today are widely implemented using native technology.
+There are felt to be a number of reasons why native technology is used.
 In part, "apps" are perceived to be "the" approach to mobile.
 So there is a need to educate and evangelise the advantages of a Web approach over a native approach.
 In addition, Web technology does not today cover a sufficiently broad range of application use cases - because features have not been